KazaiMazai/SwiftletModel/README.md

 - Bidirectional links will be managed.

-If your model has optional fields and contains incomplete data, you can save it with as a fragment:
+If your model has optional fields and contains incomplete data, you can save it as a fragment:

 ```swift